32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 6. Opt For Local Apartments Or Homes

-While hotels have their charm, consider the more budget-friendly option of local apartments or homes available on platforms like Airbnb.
+While hotels have their charm, consider a more budget-friendly option: local apartments or homes available on platforms like Airbnb.
 If you are with a group, a two-bedroom apartment will cost way less than two hotel rooms.

-These accommodations often provide a more authentic and cost-effective experience, allowing you to live like a local and save money.
+These accommodations often offer a more authentic, cost-effective experience, letting you live like a local while saving money.
 They come in all shapes and sizes, catering to different needs and budgets, and often include amenities that hotels charge extra for.

 7. Search For Deals On Specialized Booking Sites

-Croatia may not boast a plethora of international hotel chains, but the ones present can be pricey.
+Croatia may not boast a plethora of international hotel chains, but the ones it does have can be pricey.
 To snag a deal, turn to specialized booking sites and keep an eye out for sales.
-These sites frequently offer discounts and special rates that aren’t available elsewhere.
+These sites frequently offer discounts and special rates unavailable elsewhere.

 8. Use Incognito Mode For Hotel Searches